simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 .. _usecase_modelchecking:

-Formal Verification and Model-checking
+Formal Verification and Model checking
 ======================================

 SimGrid can not only predict the performance of your application, but also assess its correctness through formal methods.
 Mc SimGrid is a full-featured model-checker that is embedded in the SimGrid framework.
-It can be used to formally verify safety properties on codes running on top of SimGrid, be it :ref:`simple algorithms <usecase_simalgo>` or :ref:`full MPI applications
+It can be used to formally verify safety properties on codes running on top of SimGrid, be them classical pthread applications, :ref:`simple algorithms
-<usecase_smpi>`.
+<usecase_simalgo>`, or :ref:`full MPI applications <usecase_smpi>`.

 Primer on formal methods
 ------------------------

 Formal methods are techniques leveraging mathematics to test and assess systems.
 They are routinely used to assess computer hardware, transportation systems or any other complex engineering process.
-Among these methods, model-checking is a technique to automatically prove that a given model verifies a given property by systematically checking all states of the model.
+Among these methods, model checking is a technique to automatically prove that a given model verifies a given property by systematically checking all states of the model.
 The property and model are written in a mathematical language and fed to an automated tool called model checker.
 When the model does not verify the property, the model checker gives a counter-example that can be used to refine and improve the model.
 Conversely, if no counter-example can be found after an exhaustive exploration of the model, we know that the property holds for the model.
-It may also happen that the model is too large to be exhaustively explored, in which case the model-checker is not conclusive.
+It may also happen that the model is too large to be exhaustively explored, in which case the model checker is not conclusive.
 Model checkers rely on so-called reduction techniques (based on symmetries and equivalence) to efficiently explore the system state.

-Dynamic verification applies similar ideas to programs, without requiring a mathematical model of the system.
+Software model checking applies similar ideas to programs, without requiring a mathematical model of the system.
 Instead, the program itself is used as a model to verify against a property.
-Along these lines, Mc SimGrid is a stateful model checker: it does not leverage static analysis nor symbolic execution.
+Along these lines, Mc SimGrid is a stateless model checker: it does not leverage static analysis nor symbolic execution.
 Instead, the program is simply executed through all possible outcomes.
-On indecision points, a system checkpoint is taken, the first branch is executed exhaustively, and then the system is roll back to that point to explore the other branch.
+On indecision points, the application is forked (in the UNIX meaning), the first branch is executed exhaustively, and then the other fork of the system is used to explore the other execution branch.

 Mc SimGrid targets distributed applications that interact through message passing or through synchronization mechanisms (mutex, barrier, etc).
 Since it does not explicitly observe memory accesses, Mc SimGrid cannot automatically detect race conditions in multithreaded programs.
 It can however be used to detect misuses of the synchronization functions, such as the ones resulting in deadlocks.

-Mc SimGrid can be used to verify classical `safety properties <https://en.wikipedia.org/wiki/Linear_time_property>`_, but also `communication determinism <https://hal.inria.fr/hal-01953167/document>`_, a property that allows more efficient solutions toward fault-tolerance.
-It can alleviate the state space explosion problem through `Dynamic Partial Ordering Reduction (DPOR)
+Mc SimGrid can be used to verify classical `safety properties <https://en.wikipedia.org/wiki/Linear_time_property>`_, but also
+`communication determinism <https://hal.inria.fr/hal-01953167/document>`_, a property that allows more efficient solutions toward fault-tolerance.
+It can alleviate the state space explosion problem through several variants of `Dynamic Partial Ordering
-<https://en.wikipedia.org/wiki/Partial_order_reduction>`_ and `state equality <https://hal.inria.fr/hal-01900120/document>`_.
-Note that
-Mc SimGrid is currently less mature than other parts of the framework, but it improves every month.
+Reduction (DPOR) <https://en.wikipedia.org/wiki/Partial_order_reduction>`_.
+Note that Mc SimGrid is currently less mature than other parts of the framework, but it improves every month.
 Please report any question and issue so that we can further improve it.

 Limits
 ^^^^^^

+The main theoretical limit of the SimGrid model checker is that it does not observe memory accesses, which makes it inappropriate to the detection of memory race conditions and other bugs that can only be observed for specific ordering of the memory read and write events.

-The main limit of Model Checking lies in the huge amount of scenarios to explore.
-SimGrid tries to explore only non-redundant scenarios thanks to classical reduction techniques (such as DPOR and stateful exploration) but the exploration may well never finish if you don't carefully adapt your application to this mode.
+The main practical limit lies in the huge amount of scenarios to explore.
+SimGrid tries to explore only non-redundant scenarios thanks to classical reduction techniques (such as DPOR) but the exploration may well never finish if you don't carefully adapt your application to this mode.
+The amount of event interleavings to explore grows exponentially with the amount of actors and amount of events in eact actor's history.
+Keep your program small to fully explore your scenarios.

-A classical trap is that the Model Checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
+A classical trap is that the model checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
 Remember also that one way for your application to never violate a given assertion is to not start at all, because of a stupid bug.

-Another limit of this mode is that it does not use the performance models of the simulation mode.
-Time becomes discrete: You can say for example that the application took 42 steps to run, but there is no way to know how much time it took or the number of watts that were dissipated.
+Another limit of this mode is that time becomes discrete in the model checker: You can say for example that the application took
+42 steps to run, but there is no way to know how much time it took or the number of watts that were dissipated.

-Finally, the model checker only explores the interleavings of computations and communications.
-Other factors such as thread execution interleaving are not considered by the SimGrid model checker.

 The model checker may well miss existing issues, as it computes the possible outcomes *from a given initial situation*.
 There is no way to prove the correctness of your application in full generality with this tool.